Dalas121/Heir_2_The_Throne/README.md

 //--------------------
 (not mandatory, but let's try to stay more-or-less consistent please)
 - Konrad: red
-- Asheviere/Li'sar: purple
+- Asheviere/Army: purple
-- Li'sar (after joining Konrad): wesred
+- Li'sar: lisarcolor
 - Elves: brightgreen
 - Dwarves: brown
 - Blackcrests: black (these guys use lots of shamans)